 Other calibrations cannot be performed directly during data taking and are performed on triggered events.
 This is for example the case of the hit time calibration described in section~\ref{sec:C4_CoGCalibration}.
 The results of these calibrations are uploaded to the Global Tags that are used for the regular reprocessing of the data.
 These reprocessing allow the best possible data quality for physics analyses.

 \lvltwosection{Reconstruction Software} \editor{Giulia}

 The goal of the SVD reconstruction is to provide the 3D position, time, and ionization charge of the charged particles crossing the SVD sensors.
-These information are used to reconstruct the tracks and to provide information on the particle identification.
-The reconstruction of charged particles with low transverse momentum that do not leave enough hits in the CDC completely relies on SVD reconstruction, as the CDC-only tracking efficiency $\sim80\%$ for $p_{\mathrm T} \simeq 100$ MeV/c.
+This information is used to reconstruct the tracks and to provide information on the particle identification.
+The reconstruction of charged particles with low transverse momentum completely relies on SVD reconstruction, as the CDC-only tracking efficiency is $\sim80\%$ for $p_{\mathrm T} \simeq 100$ MeV/c.

-The SVD reconstruction has been developed to cope with an expected background hit rate of 1.5 MHz/cm$^2$ at the SuperKEKB design luminosity, $8\times 10^{35} {\rm cm}^{-2}{\rm s}^{-1}$, which corresponds to an occupancy of $\simeq 1.5\% $ in the innermost layer, layer 3.
+The SVD reconstruction was developed to cope with an expected background hit rate of 1.5 MHz/cm$^2$ at the SuperKEKB design luminosity, $8\times 10^{35} {\rm cm}^{-2}{\rm s}^{-1}$, which corresponds to an occupancy of $\simeq 1.5\% $ in the innermost layer, layer 3.
 In order to reconstruct the signal tracks (the average number of tracks in an $\Upsilon(4S)$ event being 10) most of the hits from particles belonging to a different collision event, mostly due to machine background particles (off-time hits), should be identified and removed before the tracking stage.
-Therefore, beside the ability to correctly reconstruct the position of the hit on the sensor, we need to estimate the hit time with a precision that allows to distinguish on-time from off-time hits.
+Therefore, beside the ability to correctly reconstruct the position of the hit on the sensor, the hit time must be estimated with a precision that allows to distinguish on-time from off-time hits.
 As of 2020, given the low machine backgrounds, all reconstructed hits are provided to the tracking, including the off-time hits.
-In the future, when the machine background will deteriorate further, the distinction between on- and off-time hits will become crucial for the tracking performance of the experiment.
+In the future, if the machine background further deteriorates, the distinction between on- and off-time hits will become crucial for the tracking performance of the experiment.

-In the following, we describe the algorithms that allow to reconstruct the clusters and space-points, and briefly show the reconstruction performance on simulated events, while in chapter~\ref{sec:C7_performance} we will show the reconstruction performance on data.
+In the following, the algorithms that allow to reconstruct the clusters and space-points are described, and the reconstruction performance on simulated events are briefly shown, while in chapter~\ref{sec:C7_performance} the reconstruction performance on data is discussed.
 Performance results refer to 6-sample acquired events both for data and simulation.
 From the point of view of reconstruction and hit time calibration, the simulated events are treated exactly in the same way as the data.

-\lvlthreesection{Unpacking and Strip Reconstruction} \editor{Giulia}
+\lvlthreesection{Unpacking and strip reconstruction} \editor{Giulia}

 As shown schematically in figure~\ref{fig:C4_offline_reconstruction_data_flow}, the raw data received from \belletwo\ DAQ are unpacked into \begin{itemize} \item an array of digits (\nc{SVDShaperDigits}), one per each strip passing the online zero suppression, and consisting of the 6 digitized values for the sampled waveform; \item a single object that contains event-wise information \nc{SVDEventInfo}: the data acquisition mode (6- or 3-sample acquisition), the trigger type, and the \gls{triggerbin}: the arrival time of the L1 trigger relative to the APV sampling clock.
 The trigger bin allows to move the hit time measured in the SVD reference frame to the trigger reference frame, common to all subdetectors, and vice-versa. \end{itemize}